-Virtual learning communities are radically redefining the traditional SLA classroom, where computer-mediated language learning is becoming significant, with increased use being made of wireless networked mobile computers to facilitate internetbased language learning.
-Meanwhile, cell phones are becoming ubiquitous, with students presuming their right to personal use during class, frustrating teachers who regard this as disruptive.
+The traditional SLA classroom has been radically redefined by the advent of virtual learning communities.
+Computer-mediated language learning has become significant, and increased use is made of wireless networked mobile computers to facilitate internet-based language learning.
+Meanwhile, cell phones are becoming ubiquitous.
+Students presume their right to personal use during class, frustrating teachers who regard this as disruptive.

-This review considers their intentional use in class, to provide ubiquitous computer-mediated SLA.
-Research reviewed provides a general orientation and conceptual framework, and identifies their relevance to task-based learning, potential for distributed practice, and suitability for encouraging classroom interactivity.
+However, cell phones in class can provide ubiquitous computer-mediated SLA.
+Existing research provides a general orientation and conceptual framework, and identifies their relevance to taskbased learning, potential for distributed practice, and suitability for encouraging classroom interactivity.

-An important application to cell phone usage in the L2 classroom is capturing SMS into a database that is displayed on a message board.
+An important usage of cell phones in the L2 classroom is capturing SMS into a database that is displayed on a message board.
 Teachers can use computers to send SMS to students, with particular advantages for administrative purposes.
-The challenge is to ensure permitting cell phone use in class does not open a Pandora's box.
+The challenge is to ensure that permitting cell phone use in class does not open a Pandora's box.